GPT-5.2 ProBatch 2

 • Priors from broad reading + cross-domain experience

 He reads zoology/botany/protozoa/nematodes; he has cytology background; he has physics/CS exposure.
-That creates a rich prior over what mechanisms are plausible.
+That creates a rich over what mechanisms are plausible.

 • Likelihood-focused experiments

-He wants experiments where different models predict qualitatively different outcomes (new RNA on old ribosomes; triples restore function if phase is 3).
+He wants experiments where different models predict qualitatively different outcomes (new on old ribosomes; triples restore function if phase is 3).

 • Model comparison and elimination